 The default comparison ranking for Energy Made Easy removes discounts.
 It’s not what most people would select if they were asked whether they would like to see the very lowest price or the lowest price without discounts.
 You can change the sort order to include discounts but people can miss this.

 Development on the site has stalled for a number of years.
 Feedback from many of our users is that the service simply hasn’t kept up and doesn’t properly inform many Australian about the best plans for their situation.
+(Editors Note: EnergyMadeEasy introduced instant access to aggregated meter data for comparisons in April 2020.
+As a word of caution, whilst the anytime rate estimates were accurate, the Time of Use plan cost estimates were inaccurate on the sample we tested – by a significant margin greater than 15%!
+This is a serious flaw with the potential to confuse household on Time of Use tariffs.)

 More switched on in Victoria